PURDUE RUN CLUB

 Purdue University Run Club is open to university students of all abilities and motivations, from those interested in competing in a range of events from sprints all the way up to the marathon, to those just looking to run a few miles with friends and and participate in social events.
 Everyone is welcome!

 In the winter months, official practice starts at 4:45 pm M-F, inside the TREC.
 In the warmer months, official practice starts in front of the Corec at 4:45 pm M-F.

 Run club is blessed to have members with varying skills.
 Because of this, we have multiple groups going multiple paces and routes.
 Typically on easy run days, the distances vary between 3-8 miles and the paces vary from day to day based on how the group is feeling.
 If you are new to running or haven't run in a while, feel free to talk to one of the officers at practice and they will host a fun-run group which will go shorter than 3 miles at any pace that's comfortable for the individual.

 On workout days, those interested in doing the workout will warm up together and run the workout at the decided location.
 There are always several groups of men and women with different paces according to ability.

 IS THERE A SPRINTING/FIELD EVENTS TEAM?

 Yes!
-Our sprint team meets everyday in Lambert Fieldhouse (7pm M,W,F and 8pm T,TR) and will move outside when weather allows.
+Our sprint team coordinates meetings through the groupme.
+Contact an officer to get added to it.
 We have fun yet challenging workouts that are designed for those that want to run competitively or just stay in shape.
 Along with sprinting, we offer Long and Triple Jump, High Jump, Hurdles, Shot Put and Discus.